ministryofjustice/licences-feature-specs/README.md

 The following environment variables must be set:

 * LICENCES_URI - root URI for the Licences application.
 Defaults to `http://localhost:3000`
-* TEST_DB_SERVER - eg localhost
-* TEST_DB_USER - eg SA
-* TEST_DB_PASS - eg password
-* TEST_DB - eg licences

-Note that you can set values for the Database environment variables in a config.properties file in the project root.

 The Licences application must be running at Licences_URI, and must be connected to a database and a nomis api or suitable mocks.

-Note that for running against Mock or Stage in CircleCI we need to supply environment specific values for properties such as TEST_DB_USER.
-In the Circle CI environment variables we supply Stage specific variants eg TEST_DB_USER_STAGE.
-In .circleci/config.yml we take TEST_DB_USER_STAGE and use it tro replace TEST_DB_USER eg export TEST_DB_USER="$TEST_DB_USER_STAGE"

 ## Execution